Table of contents

 1) Passwordless Authentication Enhances User Experience

 According to NordPass, the average user has between 70 and 80 passwords.
 You can see how challenging it would be for the typical individual to think of 80 different passwords, let alone remember them all.
-Users no longer require coming up with robust passwords thanks to password less authentication.
+Thanks to passwordless authentication, Users no longer require robust passwords.
 No longer is it necessary to memorize passwords.

 2) Strong Cybersecurity Posture